-Congratulations to Future Professionals Samantha Jones of Paul Mitchell The School Cincinnati and Gail Serrano Gruce of Paul Mitchell the School North Haven, and to Learning Leader Sarah Ramirez of Paul Mitchell The School Richland.
+Congratulations to Learning Leader Sarah Ramirez of Paul Mitchell The School Richland and to Future Professionals Samantha Jones of Paul Mitchell The School Cincinnati and Gail Serrano Gruce of Paul Mitchell the School North Haven.

-Ten runners up were also announced; each will receive Paul Mitchell's new top-of-the-line, state-of-the-art, NEURO Halo tool kit valued at over $330:
+Ten runners up were also announced; each received Paul Mitchell's new top-of-the-line, state-of-the-art, NEURO Halo tool kit valued at over $330:

 This marked the third year of "What's the Big Idea?"
 John Paul developed the contest in recognition of all the talent in Paul Mitchell Schools.

 Announcing the contest, John Paul said, "It gives you the opportunity as artists to bring forth your creative juices and think about what would be so unique, what would be different, what would be a game changer to help change our industry?"

 "Everything our company has ever done has started with an idea," said Barb Toberman, Director of School Marketing.
 "I love that we're looking at our Future Professionals, Learning Leaders, and staff for these great ideas."